liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 Note the use of the finder methods appended by `_first` (e.g., `findByGuestbookName_first`), and the need for the OrderByComaprator as an argument.
-This is simply to protect against the case we talked about with the Penelope's both creating guestbook entries in the same guestbook.
-This code ensures that we will retrieve only the first one.
+This is simply to protect against cases like the one where two Penelope's create guestbook entries in the same guestbook.
+This code ensures that only the first one is retrieved.

 [SHOULD I INTRODUCE ALL OF THE METHODS THAT WERE CREATED AS A RESULT OF ADDING THESE FINDERS?]